mulan-liu08/mulan-liu08/README.md

 ## Education
 **Master of Science in Computer Science**
-*Georgia Institute of Technology -- Expected May 2027*
+*Georgia Institute of Technology &mdash; Expected May 2027*

-**Bachelor of Arts in Computer Science and Data Science** *University of Wisconsin-Madison* -- September 2022 - May 2025
+**Bachelor of Arts in Computer Science and Data Science** *University of Wisconsin-Madison* &mdash; September 2022 - May 2025

 ## Contact
 **Email:** liumulan0808@gmail.com